joshlemon/sof-elk_dashboards/README.md

 A lot of these Dashboards were developed from performing Cloud log analysis, but hopefully it will include others....as I get time to create them.

 ## Dashboards
+*These dasboards are for the current version of SOF-ELK using the [Elastic Common Schema (ECS)](https://www.elastic.co/guide/en/ecs/current/ecs-reference.html)*

 * [Microsoft 365 UAL Dashboard](/dashboards/M365%20UAL%20Dashboard.ndjson)

 ## Pre-ECS Dashboards (Older SOF-ELK)
+*These dasboards are for the pre-ECS version of SOF-ELK before it was upgrade to include the [Elastic Common Schema (ECS)](https://www.elastic.co/guide/en/ecs/current/ecs-reference.html).*

 * [Microsoft 365 UAL Dashboard](/dashboards/Pre-ECS%20Dashboards/M365%20UAL%20Dashboard.ndjson)
 * [Google Workspace Dashboard](/dashboards/Pre-ECS%20Dashboards/GWS%20Dashboard.ndjson)